 The Last Judgement

 The Catholic Church teaches the particular judgement, last judgement, and an interim period of reward, punishment, or purification.
-There will be a particular judgment for each individual immediately after death to determine his status in the afterlife until the second coming of Christ for the last judgement.
-The parable of the Rich Man and Lazarus (Lk 16:19-31) and Jesus’ promise of paradise to one criminal crucified with him (Lk 23:43) show the immediate placement of the deceased according to the person’s way of life in this world.
-“Each man receives his eternal retribution in his immortal soul at the very moment of his death, in a particular judgment that refers his life to Christ: either entrance into the blessedness of heaven-through a purification or immediately, – or immediate and everlasting damnation” (CCC-1022).
+There will be a particular judgement for each individual immediately after death to determine his status in the afterlife until the second coming of Christ for the last judgement.
+The parable of the Rich Man and Lazarus (Lk 16:19-31) and Jesus’ promise of paradise to one of the two criminals crucified with him (Lk 23:43) show the immediate placement of the deceased according to the person’s way of life in this world.
+“Each man receives his eternal retribution in his immortal soul at the very moment of his death, in a particular judgement that refers his life to Christ: either entrance into the + blessedness of heaven – through purification or immediately, – or immediate and everlasting damnation” (CCC-1022).

 (Mt 25:31) When the Son of Man comes in his glory with all his angels, he will sit on the throne of glory.